 98% of your website visitors do not make a purchase on their first visit.
 Retargeting allows you to advertise directly to individuals who have already visited your website.

 Just about everyone has a social media profile.
-You need to be in the platforms they frequent.
+You need to be on the platforms they frequent.
 Whether that is Facebook, Instagram, Twitter, or LinkedIn, your business needs to have an account there and needs to be posting regularly.
 Keep your prospects informed about your products, the latest news about your company and even articles, reviews, or videos your company or product has been featured in.
 Keep your prospects and customers interested by posting more than just about your products and service, post about relevant information.
 For example, if you’re in the IT industry you can post about the newest advances in information technology.
 On the other hand, if you’re in the dental field you’ll want to post about a new treatment that is being tested for treating gingivitis.

 Search Engine Optimisation

 According to a study by SIMs, 61% of their study participants stated that they had made a purchase after a local search on Google for a product or service.
 In a study by MineWhat, 81% of consumers who responded stated that they research a product or service online before making a purchase.
 If your website isn’t optimized it won’t show up on search results, which means prospects looking for services or products you provide won’t find your website.